criticalcsed/criticalcsed/resources.md

 permalink: /resources/
 ---

-We're curating a list of resources for critical CS pedagogy.
+We're curating a list of resources for critical CS pedagogy below.
+Do you have a resource you'd like to add?
+Send them to <a href="mailto:ajko@uw.edu">Amy</a> for inclusion!

 # Practice Briefs